 Building/Room: Casey 430-02

-Kirsten Moana Thompson is Professor of Film and Media and Director of the Film and Media Program at Seattle University.
+Kirsten Moana Thompson is Professor of Film and Media and Chair of the Film and Media Department at Seattle University.

 She teaches and writes on animation and color studies, as well as Pacific, and American studies.
 Recent work has focused on the animated ‘useful’ film; intersectional animated surfaces in Moana; the material color history of Disney 2D animation and the ink and paint department, and Ludwig von Drake and the Disney promotional film.
 She is the author of Animation and Advertising (co-ed.
 M. Cook, Palgrave, 2019), the first book to examine the relationship of animation with non-theatrical media.
 She has also published Apocalyptic Dread: American Cinema at the Turn of the Millennium (SUNY Press, 2007); Crime Films: Investigating the Scene (Wallflower: 2007), and coedited with Terri Ginsberg Perspectives on German Cinema (GK Hall: NY, 1996), and is currently working on three other books, Color, American Animation and Visual Culture, 1890-1960; Bubbles; and Animated America: Intermedial Promotion, from Times Square to Walt Disney.